-The American Women Surgeons’ chapter here at USC SOM is dedicated to providing fun
+The American Women Surgeons’ chapter here at the School of Medicine Columbia is dedicated

-and enriching exposure to surgery, while providing perspective from those who have
+to providing fun and enriching exposure to surgery, while providing perspective from

-historically been underrepresented in the field.
-We host speaker lunches to hear and
+those who have historically been underrepresented in the field.
+We host speaker lunches

-learn from a variety of surgeons, provide access to a network of mentors, and offer
+to hear and learn from a variety of surgeons, provide access to a network of mentors,

 *AWS is also a national organization